RubixML/ML/README.md

 ```

 ### Jaccard
-The generalized Jaccard distance is a measure of similarity that one sample has to another with a range from 0 to 1.
+The *generalized* Jaccard distance is a measure of similarity that one sample has to another with a range from 0 to 1.
 The higher the percentage, the more dissimilar they are.

+##### Compatibility: Continuous

 #### Parameters:
 This kernel does not have any parameters.